 War is Peace.

 Freedom is Slavery.

+“Dissent is Treason” would fit in well in that litany — and that is what Kennedy is essentially saying.
 A similar Orwellian inversion preached these days by global warming catastrophists is: Balance is Bias.
 This is the claim that journalists mislead the public by interviewing global-warming skeptics or reporting their views, because the skeptics are on a par with Flat Earthers and Holocaust deniers.
 This is manifestly self-serving, the objective being to ensure that the public hears from only one-side — the Kennedy-Al Gore side.

 Kennedy’s doublespeak is New Left politics recycled.
 Recall that the New Left began by calling itself a college-campus “free speech movement.”
 However, their M.O. was to shout down opposing speakers, disrupt classrooms, occupy buildings, and in other ways intimidate and silence those who disagreed with them.
 When those radical students later became tenured professors, they instituted the politically correct speech codes that stifle intellectual diversity on campuses today.

 Kennedy in effect demands a nationwide speech code for global warming.
 Such disdain for the First Amendment could tempt some to call him a traitor — turnabout being fair play in politics — but that would be wrong.

 The Constitution defines the crime very narrowly: “Treason against the United States, shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort” (Art III, Sec.
 3, emphasis added).